jaballest/libasm/README.md

 ```bash
 git clone https://github.com/jaballest/libasm.git libasm
 ```
-To compile thisd project you first have to make sure you have all dependencies installed:
+To compile this project you first have to make sure you have all dependencies installed:
 ```bash
 apt update && apt install make nasm binutils clang
 ```